01101010110/proot-distro-scripts/README.md

 ### Features

-* Minimalist build with nothing extra added
+* Minimalist builds with nothing extra added
-* Load the environment by typing one word, 'ubuntu' or 'debian'.
+* Load the environment by typing one word, 'ubuntu', 'debian', or 'termux'.
 * Hardware acceleration is embedded into the alias
 * User is able to select their own username and password
 * Automatically adds the new user to the sudoer's file